CECTC/dbpack-doc/en-us/configuration.md

 # Configuration

-> The configuration of DBPack draws on the idea of kubernetes, everything is resource!
-The listener is the resource, the data source of the physical DB is the resource, and the filter is also the resource.
+> The configuration of DBPack draws on the idea from Kubernetes: everything is resource!
+The listener is a resource, the data source of the physical DB is a resource, and the filter is also a resource.
 All the resources are combined by the name index.

 ## 1、Listener